CameronBannick/Sales_Predictions/README.md

 ## Model Results
 Four models were created using two different types of model, one default and one with adjusted parameters.
 The reccomended model was labeled 'Model-1B', it did the best in understanding the variance in the data, understanding relationships, however the models error is about $1335.56.

+# Conclusions
+On average, it seems all item types bring in the same amount of revenue.
+Most revenue comes from items that bring in between $1000 and $3500 dollars with some outliers above and below this range.